sebastian-colomar/phpinfo/README.md

 docker logs phpinfo
 ```
 ## The manifest
-We can use a compose file instead of manually creating an individual container with the Docker command line.
+We can use a compose file instead of manually creating individual containers with the Docker command line.
 The advantages of using compose files are numerous (such as accountability, auditability, collaborative work, transparency, etc.).
 Run the following command to create a Docker compose file:
 ```